-Almost two decades later, Sushi Den is still going strong, but they now operate their other two neighboring locations Izakaya Den and Ototo.
+Almost two decades later, Sushi Den is still going strong, and they now operate two neighboring locations Izakaya Den and Ototo.

 There have been some small edits to the original posting.